Encouraging Customer Enrollment in Demand Response & DER Programs

 Don’t assume that your customers understand how they get charged for electricity.
 Many of them might not know that they pay different rates during peak and off-peak hours.
 Simply telling them about the different rates could encourage them to join your program and save money.

 Remember to address any concerns the average person will have.
-Make sure customers know that joining your demand response program:
+Make sure customers know that joining your demand flexibility program:

 - Does not require any effort on their part.
 Once they sign up, you do all the work.